Skip to Content

 View of Ararat and Doğubeyazit from Ishak Paşa Sarayı

-I spot a room which looks like it might have amazing views of the plains below.
-Well, yes it does, as you can see in the photo above.
+I spotted a room which looked like it might have amazing views of the plains below.
+Well, yes it does.
+As you can see in the photo above.

 Mount Ararat wrapped in cloud in the distance, Doğubeyazıt down below, spring flowers creeping over the near mountainside…and a sheer drop!

-This room I am exploring exits straight from this ledge and a dizzying drop, hundreds of metres below.
-Maybe no one thought to put a barrier here, yet…
+This is the ‘Terrace’ and it exited straight from this ledge with a dizzying drop, hundreds of metres below.

 Safety ponders aside, this is my favourite memory of Ishak Paşa Sarayı.

-Eventually, hunger beats us and we head off back down the hill into town and another unexpected treat – we stumble across a lokanta that recommends we try the local speciality, Doğubeyazıt Köftesi.
+Eventually, hunger beat us all.
+We headed off back down the hill, 5 kilometres, into town and another unexpected treat.
+We stumble across a lokanta that recommends we try the local speciality, Doğubeyazıt Köftesi.

-Ishak Paşa Sarayı, East Turkey – Useful Info
+Ishak Pasha Palace, East Turkey – Useful Info

-• The palace was completed in 1784 by Ishak Paşa – and architecture and art history enthusiasts will find a mixture of Mesopotamian, Anatolian and Persian styles
+• The palace was completed in 1784 by Ishak Paşa – and architecture and art history enthusiasts will find a mixture of Mesopotamian, Anatolian and Persian styles.
+It is the last major monumental structure of the Ottoman period in the Tulip Era (Lale Devri).

 Share this article